RoboticsLabURJC/2018-tfm-Jessica-Fernandez/README.md

   <object-class> <x> <y> <width> <height>
 ```
 Where x, y, width, and height are relative to the image's width and height.
 In my case I have xml label files because I used labelImg and I saved in this format.To generate these file(.txt) we will run the voc_label.py script in Darknet's scripts/ directory.
-To execute this script you need a annotations folder (folder with xml labels)and a .txt with the annotations names file (annotations_file.txt).
+To execute this script you need a annotations folder (folder with xml labels), a .txt with the annotations names file (annotations_file.txt) and an output folder.

 Next it shows that it should contain the annotations_file.txt: